Edmonton (provincial electoral district)

-The Edmonton provincial electoral district also known as Edmonton City from 1905 to 1909, was a provincial electoral district in Alberta, Canada mandated to return members to the Legislative Assembly of Alberta from 1905 to 1917 and again from 1921 to 1959.
+The Edmonton provincial electoral district also known as Edmonton City from 1905 to 1909, was a provincial electoral district in Alberta, Canada, mandated to return members to the Legislative Assembly of Alberta from 1905 to 1917 and again from 1921 to 1959.

-The Edmonton electoral district existed in two incarnations from 1905 - 1909 and again from 1921 - 1955, with the city (small as it was in former times) broken up into separate single-member constituencies in the other time-periods.
-The district was created when Alberta became a province, to encompass residents of the city of Edmonton on the northside of the North Saskatchewan River.
-The Edmonton district was extended to the southside of the river in 1921, By that time, the southside City of Strathcona had merged into the City of Edmonton.
+The electoral district was created when Alberta became a province, replacing the territorial electoral district of the same name.
+With varying boundaries, it existed in two incarnations from 1905 to 1913 and again from 1921 to 1956.
+In 1917 and since 1956, the city (small as it was in former times) was broken up into separate single-member constituencies.

-From 1909 to 1913 and from 1921 to 1956, the Edmonton provincial constituency elected multiple members.
+After Alberta became a province, the Edmonton provincial district was created in 1905 to encompass residents of the city of Edmonton, located solely on the north side of the North Saskatchewan River.
+The Edmonton district was created in 1921 to cover both sides of the river in 1921.
+By that time, the southside City of Strathcona and the northside City of Edmonton had merged into the City of Edmonton.

-In 1909 and 1913, Edmonton voters could cast up to two votes each (the same number as there were seats).
-In 1921 they could cast up to five votes (the same number as there were seats).
-Edmonton used Single transferable voting in general elections held between 1926 and 1955, where each voter cast one transferable vote.
-In the province's history, there were three multi-member districts, the other ones being Calgary and Medicine Hat.
+Except for 1917, the Edmonton provincial constituency elected multiple members from 1909 to 1956, using either block voting or single transferable voting (STV).